ahems/MyToDoApp/infra/README.md

 # Infrastructure Documentation

 This directory contains the Infrastructure as Code (IaC) for the MyToDoApp application using Azure Bicep templates.
-The infrastructure deploys a modern, cloud-native todo application with Azure Entra ID (Azure AD) authentication, Azure OpenAI integration, and a serverless architecture.
+The infrastructure deploys a modern, cloud-native todo application with Azure Entra ID (Azure AD) authentication, Azure AI Foundry integration, and a serverless architecture.

 ## Prerequisites